romio20l/PageRank/README.md

 # PageRank

-A python implimentaion for pageRank algorithme using XML file for input
+A python implementation for pageRank algorithme using XML file for input

 # Requirements